triangledirt/obj/README.md

 This shows the rate at which the indicator set grows with respect to the growth of the target set.
 That is, the size or cardinality of the set of objects defined by *indicator* divided by the cardinality of the set defined by *target*.

+If *indicator* and *target* grow at the same rate, indicator frequency will be 1.
+If *indicator* grows (or occurs) at twice the rate of *target*, indicator frequency will be 2.
+If *indicator* occurs at half the rate of *target*, indicator frequency will be 1/2.
+So this is the frequency with which the indicator occurs with respect to the target.
+When it is high, there are a lot of indicator objects for every target object.
+When it is low, there are a lot of target objects for every indicator object.
+This provides one aspect of the inference fingerprint for this set of objects.

 ### target frequency

     target / indicator

 This is the target set as a part of the indicator set.
 The number of objects defined as members of the *target* set divided by the number of objects defined by *indicator*.

+When this is below 1, there are many indicator objects per target object.

 ### indicator overlap